p2sub/p2sub/README.md

 # Introduction

-Event-driven Architecture is a good idea to build an distributed system, instead of messing whole system with many duplicated requests.
-We could create a unique channel to deliver events and its data.
-When we try to explore pub/sub channel pattern, we are also find out, it has it own problems.
+Event-driven Architecture is a good idea to build a distributed system, instead of messing whole system with many duplicated requests.
+We could create a unified channel to deliver events and its data.
+When we try to explore pub/sub channel pattern, we are also find out it has it own problems.

 * Could not verify publisher
 * Could not create a verifiable private channel